 Get To Know Copper & Holly - What's In A Name?

-We have for the last 9 years traded as Morgans of Pontybat, a business that spanned our cabinet making workshop, our cook shops and our Christmas Barn.
+We have for the last 9 years traded under a different name: a business that spanned our cabinet making workshop, our cook shops and our Christmas Barn.
 However at the end of 2019, and before the COVID crisis hit, we decided to close all of our cook shops, and that I, Annabelle would focus all my energy and time on the Christmas Barn, break it away from the rest of the business, and let it flourish with it’s own identity.
 Now our previous name was quite simply our married name, and our farm name.
 Easy.
 But what to call our Christmas Barn without sounding too corny?
-Well, one of our growth goals in 2020 was to increase sales by branching out into the world of pumpkins and to open up a small shop in the cider barn (where the Christmas shop originated) down by the house, so the new name needed to incorporate Autumn too…
+Well, during 2020 we decided to branch out into the world of pumpkins and to open up a small shop in the cider barn (where the Christmas shop originated) down by the house, so the new name needed to incorporate Autumn too…

 So where did the name Copper & Holly come from?

 Originally we wanted to call it Copper & Ivy, but because there’s already a restaurant on the South Coast called this, we changed our minds!
 When we tried to think of an alternative Christmas plant, it really did become obvious, and as it happens, the new name actually has far more meaning behind it.

 - the metallic of the brown spectrum, copper just conjures up images of fallen leaves with the dew glistening on them in the morning sunshine.
 And it works so well with autumnal colours too, oranges, mustard yellows, and browns are brightened up with a dash of copper.

 - it represented the new direction of the business with our Autumn barn, open during October only for select homewares, clothing, and pick your own pumpkins and sunflower seed heads (for the dicky-birds)